 - Follow these public health guidelines for cleaning/disinfecting public washrooms

-- Provide hand washing supplies and appropriate facilities
+- Encourage good hand hygiene and respiratory etiquette by providing handwashing supplies and appropriate facilities

 - Post signs to remind employees to wash their hands with soap and water frequently